-Fiera
+Fiera Capital Corporation

-Fiera has been retained as sub-manager to manage a portion of the assets of RGP Impact Fixed Income Portfolio.
+Fiera has been retained as sub-manager to manage a portion of the assets of RGP Global Equity Focused Fund.
 Fiera is an independent asset management firm with a growing global presence.
 Fiera delivers customized multi-asset solutions across public and private market asset classes to institutional, financial intermediaries and private wealth clients across North America, Europe and key markets in Asia.

-As a public company, Fiera seeks to adhere to the highest governance and risk management standards and operate with transparency and integrity to create value for our customers and our shareholders over the long term.
+As a public company, Fiera seeks to adhere to the highest governance and risk management standards and operate with transparency and integrity to create value for its customers and shareholders over the long term.
+Fiera believes that well-managed companies generally demonstrate high ethical and environmental standards, respect for their employees, human rights and the communities with which they do business.